santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Automatic Imports.md

 - when we update the arr settings, it needs to update the task / delete it.
 - hashing module for imports
 	- hash setting inside arr modal
+- need to parse changes better
+- need to improve styling for view changes / conflicts
+-